cytoscape/cytoscape/README.md

 1. CD to Cytoscape project's top directory
 1. Switch to release branch: `cy switch release/3.x.x`
 1. Run `cy pull` to synchronize local repository to remote
-1. Run `mvn clean install` to make sure you can build all bundles without problems
+1. Run `mvn clean install -U` to make sure you can build all bundles without problems
 1. CD to `gui-distribution/packaging`
-1. Run `mvn clean install`
+1. Run `mvn clean install -U`
 1. CD to `target/install4j` and check you have installers for each platform
 1. (Optional you need Apple developer account and Mac to do this!)
 CD to `gui-distribution/packaging` and run `sign-dmg.sh 'your account'` and check you have signed dmg in `signed` directory